levenc/posologyr/README.md

 taking advantage of population pharmacokinetics, patient characteristics, and the results of therapeutic drug monitoring.

-`posologyr` provides functions for estimating the pharmacokinetic (PK)
+`posologyr` provides the following functions for dosage optimization:
-parameters:

--   `poso_simu_pop()` for estimating the a priori distributions of PK parameters by Monte-Carlo simulations
--   `poso_estim_map()` for computing the Maximum A Posteriori (MAP), aka Empirical Bayes Estimates (EBE), of individual PK parameters from the results of therapeutic drug monitoring
--   `poso_estim_mcmc()` for estimating the posterior distributions of individual PK parameters by Markov Chain Monte Carlo (MCMC)
--   `poso_estim_sir()` for estimating the posterior distributions of individual PK parameters by Sequential Importance Resampling (SIR)

-Functions for dosage optimisation are included in `posologyr`:
+- `poso_dose_conc()` estimates the optimal dose to reach a target concentration at any given time
 - `poso_dose_auc()` estimates the optimal dose to reach a target AUC
--   `poso_dose_conc()` estimates the optimal dose to reach a target concentration at any given time
 - `poso_time_cmin()` computes the time needed to reach a target trough concentration (Cmin)
 - `poso_inter_cmin()` estimates the optimal inter-dose interval to reliably achieve a target Cmin between each administration

+Individual pharmacokinetic (PK) profiles can be estimated with or without data from therapeutic drug monitoring (TDM):

+- `poso_estim_map()` computes the Maximum A Posteriori (MAP), aka Empirical Bayes Estimates (EBE), of individual PK parameters from the results of TDM
+- `poso_simu_pop()` samples from the the a priori distributions of PK parameters
+- `poso_estim_sir()` estimates the full posterior distributions of individual PK parameters by Sequential Importance Resampling (SIR) from the results of TDM

 `posologyr` takes advantage of the simulation framework provided by the [rxode2](https://github.com/nlmixr2/rxode2) package.